 Prohibition on Repricing.
-Outstanding stock options cannot be repriced, directly or indirectly, without the prior consent of the Company's stockholders.
-The exchange of an "underwater" option (i.e., an option having an exercise price in excess of the current market value of the underlying stock) for another award would be considered an indirect repricing and would, therefore, require the prior consent of the Company's stockholders.
+Outstanding stock options or stock appreciation rights cannot be repriced, directly or indirectly, without the prior consent of the Company's stockholders.
+The exchange of an "underwater" option or stock appreciation right (i.e., having an exercise price in excess of the current market value of the underlying stock) for another award would be considered an indirect repricing and would, therefore, require the prior consent of the Company's stockholders.